cweitkamp3/MMSpaces/README.md

 where LB stands for either FLB, SLB or TLB.

-In order to showcase the differences beween the resulting tests let us consider the subsequent example:
+In order to showcase the differences beween the resulting tests, let us consider the subsequent example:
 ```julia
 function spiral_dist(n,v)
     sig = 0.03